mawelous/yamop/README.md

 <a name="whatsthat"></a>
 ## What's that?
 This is yet another, open source, and very simple ODM for [MongoDB](http://www.mongodb.org/).
 It works like the standard MongoDB PHP extension interface but returns objects instead of arrays (as ODM).
-Queries stays the same.
+Queries stay the same.
-One of the coolest things are joins which allow you to query for related objects.
+One of its coolest features are joins which allow you to query for related objects.

 List of features: